omar-omar-om/Egypt-birth-analysis/README.md

 Summer months (June–August) show higher daily birth rates on average, while the median number of births remains relatively consistent across most months.

+5. Key Steps in the Analysis:

+Data Cleaning: Removing missing values, correcting inconsistencies.

+Exploratory Data Analysis (EDA): Visualizing birth trends over time.

+6. Results/Conclusion:

+The project highlights how external systems like education and registration practices can influence reported birth trends.
+By understanding these patterns, governments and organizations can better plan for resources and policies.
+The project concludes that societal factors such as education policies play a role in birth registration spikes.

+7. Contributors:

+Author: Omar Ibrahim